 Uniforms are costly and you may be entitled to the Back to School Clothing and Footwear Allowance (BTSCFA).
-Contact services.mywelfare.ie to find out more.
+You can find out more about this at citizensinformation.ie.
 Most schools will have policies about lunch items so make sure that you find out what is ok for your school.
 Healthy lunches can include simple sandwiches or salads, pieces of fruit, cheese and water.

 You might be feeling emotional which is understandable.
 Try to manage your feelings, hopes and fears calmly.
-Be patient and model good social skills for your child by saying hello to people you meet.
+Be patient and model good social skills for your child by being friendly with people you meet.
 Starting school is completely normal and teachers are there to help your child.
 Reassure and remind your child who will collect them at home time.
-Say goodbye promptly and leave them to make the most of their first day at school!
+Say goodbye promptly and leave them to make the most of their first day at big school!